 Heroes and nonviolent struggle – while we continue, rightly, to honor those who fight and die in physical battles to protect the freedom and human rights characteristic of liberal democracy when battles are unavoidably necessary, equally should we honor nonviolent activists who, for their cause, suffer physical violence, imprisonment, and sometimes death, unarmed.
-Great social revolutions have virtually always required sacrifice (see “How Far We Have Already Come”), and the heroes of those revolutions served to inspire the revolution’s necessary warriors.
+Great social revolutions have virtually always required sacrifice, and the heroes of those revolutions served to inspire the revolution’s necessary warriors.

 Sacrifice would be equally true of a revolution that embraced the cause to end war using nonviolent means.
 Heroes model for us how to fight well.